uisautomation/hydra-consent-app/doc/developer.rst

     $ docker-compose up devserver

-This makes use of the :py:class:`project_name.settings.developer` settings, launches a PostgreSQL container for the development server and a `MailHog
+This makes use of the :py:class:`ucamoauth2consent.settings.developer` settings, launches a PostgreSQL container for the development server and a `MailHog
 <https://github.com/mailhog/MailHog>`_ server to monitor outgoing email.
 The web
 app is available at http://localhost:8080/ and the MailHog instance at